TriplyDB/Documentation/docs/triplydb-js/index.md

 ### 3.2.1 Account.addDataset(metadata: object)

-Adds a new TriplyDB dataset to the account.
+Adds a new TriplyDB dataset to this account.

 #### Access conditions

-This only succeeds if an API token that gives write access to the account is configured.
+This only succeeds if an API token is configured that gives write access for this account.

 #### Arguments

 Argument `metadata` is a JSON object that specifies the dataset metadata.
 It has the following keys:

 <dl>
-  <dt><code>accessLevel</code> (optional)</dt>
+  <dt>🚧 <code>accessLevel</code> (optional)</dt>
   <dd>
     <p>The access level of the dataset.
 The following values are supported:</p>
     <dl>